Search

 White Onion

 120 days.
 Allium cepa.
 Open Pollinated.
 Evergreen White Bunching Onion.
 The plant produces excellent yields of bunching onions.
 It has white shanks and white skin, making it a very attractive scallion for gourmet dishes.
 Perfect for salads and garnishes.
 Slow to bolt.
 Hardy plants winter over for the spring crop.
 May be handled as a perennial by dividing the clumps in the second summer to produce a new crop.
 This variety is exclusively grown for green bunching onions.
 Suitable for both Northern and Southern regions.
 An excellent choice for home gardens and market growers.
 United States Department of Agriculture, PI 546250.
 A variety from the USA.
-Disease Resistant: PR.
+Disease Resistant: PR S, TH.

 Lot No: 102014